-The Gauteng Province reported that the conviction rate for sexual offence cases at their Thuthuzela Care Centres (TCCs) was 72%; with 18 accused convicted for 24 sexual offences (13 rape charges) against 5 victims under 18 years old and 13 victim 18 years old or older.
+4.3.17 The Gauteng Province reported that the conviction rate for sexual offence cases at their Thuthuzela Care Centres (TCCs) was 72%; with 18 accused convicted for 24 sexual offences (13 rape charges) against 5 victims under 18 years old and 13 victim 18 years old or older.
 Three (3) sentences of life imprisonment were imposed on 3 accused in 2 cases.
-Eighteen (18) femicide prosecutions were finalized with a 94.04% conviction rate, and nine (9) femicide prosecutions were finalized in the High Court with a 94.18% conviction rate.
+Eighteen (18) femicide prosecutions were finalized with a 64.04% conviction rate, and nine (6) femicide prosecutions were finalized in the High Court with a 64.18% conviction rate.

-Some additional measures taken to address gender-based violence include: (i) Dealing with GBV at institutions of higher learning where the country is implementing programs to prevent and respond to GBV to create safe and supportive environments free from violence and harassment for young women students; women academics and researchers; and women employed in these institutions.
+Some additional measures taken to address gender-based violence

+4.3.18 Dealing with GBV at institutions of higher learning where the country is implementing programs to prevent and respond to GBV to create safe and supportive environments free from violence and harassment for young women students; women academics and researchers; and women employed in these institutions.
 In this regard, in 2020, the Department of Higher Education and Training developed and published the Policy Framework to Address Gender-Based Violence in the Post-School Education and Training System, followed by protocols and directives on how to address different challenges and how particular stakeholders or partners should be involved in addressing or preventing GBV in the post-school education and training (PSET) system.
-During the past five years, the Department of Higher Education and Training has adopted a zero tolerance to sexual harassment in the place of work, irrespective of where the officials and students found themselves; appointed a Sexual Harassment Advisor and as a result, reported cases have been investigated and heard with speed, resulting in the immediate dismissal of those found guilty; (ii) establishment of a GBVF Brigades programme by the Gauteng Provincial Government to facilitate and strengthen survivor-focused, resourced, and coordinated response to GBV.
-To date the province has recruited, screened, and inducted 620 GBV Brigades who are frontline workers in their respective wards within their communities and who are expected to visit each household to educate and create awareness on the impact of gender-based violence; (iii) the Green Doors initiative by the Gauteng province, where these are safe sites that are situated within five kilometres from local police stations and offers victims of gender-based violence with services ranging from emotional containment, trauma debriefing and referral to the nearest police station to open a case.
-Green Doors are situated mainly in the vulnerable wards of Gauteng with a total of 66 green doors divided among them.
+During the past five years, the Department of Higher Education and Training has adopted a zero tolerance to sexual harassment in the place of work, irrespective of where the officials and students found themselves; appointed a Sexual Harassment Advisor and as a result, reported cases have been investigated and heard with speed, resulting in the immediate dismissal of those found guilty.

-75 Source - National Prosecution Authority Annual Report, 2022/2023
+&lt;sup>75 Source - National Prosecution Authority Annual Report, 2022/2023